 And residents should be thankful for that.
 The state, which is the smallest one in the entire country, also boasts the longest name of them all.
 Its official title is the "State of Rhode Island and Providence Plantations."

-The weight of catfish eaten in Texas every year is equal to the weight of more than 6.5 Eiffel Towers
+The weight of catfish eaten in Texas every year is equal to the weight of nearly seven Eiffel Towers.

-The Eiffel Tower weighs 7,300 tons (around 16 million pounds).
+The metal frame of the Eiffel Tower weighs 7,300 tons (around 16 million pounds).
 That means six and a half Eiffel Towers would weigh around 104 million pounds.
-While that may seem like an astronomically high number, it's still 5 million pounds short of the weight of the catfish eaten in Texas every year.
-Consuming around 109 million pounds annually, Texans eat more catfish than catfish-eating runners-up Alabama (which eats 30 million pounds), Arkansas (18 million), Louisiana (28 million), and Mississippi (18 million) combined.
+While that may seem like an astronomically high number, it's still 5 million pounds short of the 109 million pounds of catfish eaten in Texas every year.

 If you ever visit Vermont's Lake Champlain, keep an eye open for the state's Loch Ness Monster-like creature.
 Known as "Champ" by locals and called "Tatoskok" by the area's Abenaki and Iroquois Native American tribes, historians think that those who claim to have seen the animal may have spotted a garfish (a 30-inch slender fish with sharp teeth), something that is often used to explain Nessie's possible existence as well.

-Some residents of Virginia speak with what sounds like a British accent
+Some residents of a Virginia island speak with what sounds like a British accent.

 On Virginia's Tangier Island, many of the residents are direct descendants of the British settlers who arrived on the island hundreds of years earlier.
 And due to the fact that they've stayed close to home and the island is somewhat isolated, they still speak with a similar accent.
 Journalist Kate Kilpatrick explains that "some people call it an 'Elizabethan' or a 'Restoration-era English' accent."

-Wisconsin is the ginseng capital of the world
+Wisconsin is responsible for nearly all the ginseng grown in the U.S.

 When you think of Wisconsin, you probably think about cheese.
-But the state which is known for its love of dairy also happens to be the ginseng capital of the world.
-Wisconsin's Marathon County produces 95 percent of all ginseng exported from the U.S., which is why the town of Wausau now hosts the International Wisconsin Ginseng Festival.
-And for more on different state towns, check out The Most Boring Town in Every State.
+But in a state known for its love of dairy, Wisconsin's Marathon County produces 95 percent of all ginseng grown in the U.S., which is why the town of Wausau now hosts the International Wisconsin Ginseng Festival.

-There are only two sets of escalators in Wyoming
+There are only two escalators in all of Wyoming.